microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/accessreviewinstance-list.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Retrieve the [accessReviewInstance](../resources/accessreviewinstance.md) objects for a specific [accessReviewScheduleDefinition](../resources/accessreviewscheduledefinition.md).
 A list of zero or more **accessReviewInstance** objects are returned, including all of their nested properties.
-This does not include associated accessReviewInstanceDecisionItems.
+Returned objects do not include associated accessReviewInstanceDecisionItems.

 ## Permissions
 One of the following permissions is required to call this API.
 Delegated permissions to personal Microsoft accounts are not supported.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).